Skip to main content

 Smaller Businesses

-Having one point of contact is a lifesaver for small businesses, especially if you aren’t seasoned in HR issues, compliance, and running payroll.
+For small businesses without dedicated HR staff, having one point of contact is a lifesaver for small businesses, especially if you aren't seasoned in HR issues, compliance, and running payroll.

 4. Pricing